alroman2/Twitter-App/README.md

 - [x] User can view tweets with the user profile picture, username, and tweet text.
 (6pts)

 The following **bonus** features are implemented:

+Bonus stories were implemented but due to the rate limit, an updated walk through will be provided later.
+The code can be found in the under controllers > HomeViewcontroller.swift

 - [x] User can pull to refresh.
 (1pt)
 - [x] User can load past tweets infinitely.
 (2pts)